CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > We may also forward this issue to the CPAN Security Group if they
 > have not already been copied on this.

-It is important to advise users not to report security vulnerabilities in public, e.g.

-> Please *do not* use the public issue reporting system on RT for
-> reporting security vulnerabilities.
->
-> Please do not disclose the security vulnerability in public.
-That
-> includes blogs, social media, forums, or conferences.

 ## What this policy applies to